How to Calculate Your Macros for Body Transformation

 Tip: Remember your high school math lesson about Order of Operations: (PEMDAS from left to right) when solving the equation for yourself.

-Since most people don’t lie in bed all day doing absolutely nothing, we next have to figure out movement expenditure or TDEE
+Since most people don’t lie in bed all day doing absolutely nothing, we must figure out movement expenditure or TDEE.

-Just normal everyday activity like a little walking, a couple flights of stairs, eating, talking etc. (REE X 1.2)
+Just everyday activities like a bit of walking, a couple of flights of stairs, eating, talking, etc. (REE X 1.2)